beego/beedoc/en-US/deploy/README.md

 - Templates will load every time without cache.

-- If error in the server, the browser will show this kind of view:
+- If server throws error, the response will look like:

 ![](./../images/dev.png)

 ### Releasing and Deploying

 The Go application is a bytecode file after compiling.
 You just need to copy this file to the server and run it.
-Beego includes static files, configuration files and templates, so these three folders also need to be copied to server while deploying.
+But remember Beego might also include static files, configuration files and templates, so these three folders also need to be copied to server while deploying.

 	$ mkdir /opt/app/beepkg
 	$ cp beepkg /opt/app/beepkg